 Flux Cored Welding Wires

-Welding Engineers NZ Ltd supply a wide range of flux cored wires (FCW) and are the sole authorised NZ agent for Kobelco, Nippon (NSSW) and Chosun flux cored welding wires.
+Welding Engineers NZ Ltd supply a wide range of flux cored wires (FCW) and are the sole authorised NZ agent for Kobelco Welding (KW), Nippon (NSSW) and Chosun flux cored welding wires.

 If welding with a solid MIG wire works, why change to a higher priced flux-cored wire?